qbead/qbeadWebsite/content/book/animation2.md

 These functions also have virtual SpinWheels embedded in the page to allow you to experiment with the code and see how they work more easily!

 ::: further-reading
-If you are interested in learning more about mixing of colors with LEDs and how the human eye works, then check out our [adventure on the biology of the human eye](/sight).
+If you are interested in learning more about mixing of colors with LEDs and how the human eye works, then check out our [Biology of Sight adventure](/sight).
-You can also delve deeper into [the tools that this programming language provides](/progpatterns), which could enable you to write more sophisticated programs and patterns.
+You can also delve deeper into [the building blocks of this programming language](/progpatterns), which could enable you to write more sophisticated programs and patterns.
 :::